Daniel

 Key Themes

-- Faithfulness under pressure — Daniel and his friends model unwavering devotion to God in a hostile culture
+- Faithfulness under pressure — Daniel and his friends model devotion to God in a hostile culture

 - The kingdom of God — In contrast to fragile human empires, God's kingdom will never be destroyed